CHICAGO — Update 4/15/2021: The Iowa Court of Appeals affirmed Tre Henderson's conviction for first degree murder.

-CHICAGO — A Chicago man convicted of killing his girlfriend's five-year-old son will spend the rest of his life behind bars.
+A Chicago man convicted of killing his girlfriend's five-year-old son will spend the rest of his life behind bars.

-According to Davenport Police, Tre Henderson, 28, was taking care of his girlfriend's five-year-old son JaShawn on Sunday, April 22 of 2017 when he "knowingly acted in a manner which caused substantial risk to the child's safety and failed to seek medical treatment" after the child suffered a head injury.
-They say the child "vomited multiple times over a four-day period" after sustaining the head injury.
-He was airlifted to the hospital.
+Tre Henderson, 28, was taking care of his girlfriend's five-year-old son, JaShawn Bussell, on Sunday, April 22 of 2017.
+Henderson "knowingly acted in a manner which caused substantial risk to the child's safety and failed to seek medical treatment" after the child suffered a head injury, according to the Davenport Police Department.

 Prosecutors say Henderson beat Jashawn to death.
 The child's mother Jacqueline Rambert was also charged in the case.

-The U.S. Marshal's Great Lakes Fugitive Task Force arrested Henderson in Gary Indiana on Tuesday, Aug.
+The U.S. Marshal's Great Lakes Fugitive Task Force arrested Henderson in Gary, Indiana on Tuesday, Aug.
 28, 2018.

-JaShawn's mother, Jacqueline Majanise Rambert, was arrested in Chicago and also charged with first-degree murder and child endangerment.
+JaShawn's mother, Jacqueline Majanise Rambert, was arrested in Chicago and charged with first-degree murder and child endangerment.
 She pleaded guilty to two counts of child endangerment.

 Henderson and Rambert are both from Chicago and were living in a Davenport apartment when the boy was beaten.